Manage Your Finances

 - Travel: many travel expenses will require itemization.
 Make sure you fill out all required information

-- Attach a receipt for all expenses.
+- Attach receipts to all expenses including those under $50.00.
+Although Concur requires receipts for expenses of $50.00 or more, the Pace Center policy is to have you attach all receipts to your Concur expense report.
 In addition to uploading them from your computer, you can upload them to your account by sending pictures of receipts from your verified email account (NetID@princeton.edu) to firstname.lastname@example.org or from your mobile app.
-(NOTE: if you do not verify your email, as explained in Part 1, then you will not be able to email receipts in).
-Attach by clicking the small green button
+(NOTE: if you do not verify your email, as explained in Part 1, then you will not be able to email receipts).
+Attach by clicking the small green button.

 - When you have inputted all your expenses into one report, you may submit the report.
 Approval should take 1-3 days.
 Processing of your reimbursement by Finance and Treasury is usually done within a week.
 If you have direct deposit set up, the expenses will be reimbursed directly into your student account.
 Otherwise, you will receive notice that a check is available for pickup in New South.
 If any errors have been made in the submission process, your expense report will be sent back to you.

 All fundraising must be pre-approved by your staff adviser.
 To ensure your group is compliant with University practices and policies, we strongly encourage you to schedule a meeting early to review fundraising plans.
 If you are planning a fundraising event on or off campus, submit an event request through CLEVER at least two weeks prior to the date of your event.

 - Fundraising requests MUST be submitted through CLEVER at least two weeks prior to the event.